 Like all TC pedals, the Vortex is true bypass for optimal clarity when the pedal is turned off.
-However, if you do require a buffer to prevent high-end loss, the pedal has an optional buffered bypass switch.
+However, if you require a buffer to prevent the high-end loss, the pedal has an optional buffered bypass switch.

 This pedal has TC’s proprietary TonePrint technology built into its design.
 Design customizable flanger effects from scratch with free TonePrint Editor or download from the community.
 Upload these tones wirelessly via a smartphone or hardwired via the built-in USB connector.